EriCheww/ECE4191-R15/docs/safety.md

    Inspect the system visually first.
 2. Complete the **Pre-Use Safety Checklist** below.
 3. Verify all connectors are locked, polarity correct, and strain-relieved.
 4. Confirm controller laptop and robot are on the same Wi-Fi network.
+> Detailed connection setup and hotspot configuration are described in **Operation Manual → Starting Up → Step 1 — Establish Connection.**
 5. Once all checks are complete, **plug in the power supply** to energise the system.

 ### Operation
 1. Once power is connected, wait for the Raspberry Pi boot sequence (≈ 20 s).
 2. Open the GUI and confirm control responsiveness (motion and camera feed).
 3. Conduct a short (≤ 1 m) motion test before arena entry.
 4. Maintain a **1 m exclusion zone** around the robot during motion.
+    > For GUI control layout and status indicator meanings, see **Operation Manual → Using the GUI**.
 5. Use **E-Stop** immediately if movement becomes unsafe or erratic.

 ### Shutdown